gloriabenoit/DNAnexus-GWAS/docs/setup.md

 ```bash
 eval "$(register-python-argcomplete dx|sed 's/-o default//')"
 ```

-> You can find the official documentation for all `dx` commands we will use [here](https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities).

 You can now enter your DNAnexus credentials to access your project remotely by using the following command: